outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - insight paths
         - unlikely hypothetical
-          - several degrees of assumption chains to generate an unlikely hypothetical (assumptions generating a background story/context)
+          - several degrees of assumption chains to generate an unlikely hypothetical (sequence of assumptions from a starting assumption/premise, generating a background story/context)
             - serious + petty + important: 'none of us can figure out why he tucks in his tie'
               - implies that the problem was so serious that a discussion happened to investigate & research it to fix it
               - implies that no one is allowed to ask him or has the courage to ask him directly, implying he's powerful in some way & cannot be questioned, which implies these are his subordinates who are not doing work in order to discuss this, which implies this could cause their work arrangement to be invalid